 Orthostat relief - depicting soldiers from different orders of the Assyrian Army, in procession; basalt; Hadatu;

 [Istanbul Archaeological museum]

 Yodfat was fortified by Josephus Flavius at the time of the great revolt against the Romans (see references).
 Its fame came from the siege laid by Vespesian at 67 AD, in the beginning of the Roman campaign to crush the Jewish revolt.
 The Roman legions managed to enter the fortified city after 47 days, and captured the last remaining person - the commander Josephus himself, while the rest of the defenders died or committed suicide.
 These accords resemble the tragic events of Gamla and Masada, and therefore Yodfat is often referred as the "Masada of the Galilee".

 After it was totally destroyed by the Romans, the site was allowed to be rebuilt, but on the facing unprotected hillside, since the Romans did not want this stronghold to be used again as a rebel fort.
 It was repopulated by Jewish refugees from Jerusalem, and flourished for another 300 years, and destroyed again.
 It was then left in ruins for yet another 1600 years, until it became a national park.
 In recent years the site was excavated, and its fortifications, ramp and some of the buildings were dug out of the rubble.
 Dozens of arrows and ballista stones were found, proving at least some of Josephus's accounts of the siege and fall of the city.

 A modern community settlement was established in 1960 west of the ancient site, and called Yodfat.

-The photo below shows the view of the site from the west.
+The photo below shows an aerial view of the site from the west, as captured by a quadcopter.
 On the top of the hill a set of caves can be seen, and just beneath it the walls of the fortress.
 In the center right the Romans built the ramp in order to crush the walls.